unievo/xpilot-instructions/MultiversX/tools/mxpy/content/validator/mxpy-validator-stake.md

 - `--guardian-keyfile GUARDIAN_KEYFILE`
   string, a JSON keyfile, if PEM not provided
 - `--guardian-passfile GUARDIAN_PASSFILE`
-  string, a file containing keyfile's password, if keyfile provided.
-If not provided, you'll be prompted to enter the password.
+  DEPRECATED.
+Do not use.
+You'll be prompted to enter the password.
 - `--guardian-ledger`
   bool, flag for signing transaction using ledger
 - `--guardian-wallet-index GUARDIAN_WALLET_INDEX`